vunnyso/concepts/Cpp/OOPS/Basics.md

 - Object is instance of class.
 - Helps in code reusbality

+### This keyword
+* This pointer is a pointer to current instance of the class.
+* Used when instance variable and local variables are with same name.

 ### Encapsulation
 Wrapping varaibles and functions in class.
 Helps in data hiding.